 A Week in the Life of a Change Manager and Founder

-On my recent Change Tools and Templates Masterclass, I spoke a lot about how making the move to Change Management has brought me incredible financial security, flexibility and freedom.
+On my recent Change Tools Masterclass, I spoke a lot about how making the move to Change Management has brought me incredible financial security, flexibility and freedom.
 I tripled my salary in the space of 3 years, now live in a beautiful city apartment, am on track to paying off my first property in just 7 years, flex between 4-5 working days per week, and spend a month or two each year to travel or explore passions.
 Oh, and did I mention?
 I also run a side hustle as the Founder & CEO of Passion Pioneers.

 So, how do I balance my time between my day job and running my business, whilst staying fit, having a personal life, and relaxing?

 Well, a couple of years ago I wrote a blog post called A Day in the Life of a Change Manager, NLP Practitioner and Career Change Coach.
 In that article, I stepped you through one of my business days.
 Times have changed, so I thought now I'd step you through a typical week.